ojasvsingh71/Web-Notes/react-3.md

 ---

->useMemo is particularly useful when dealing with expensive calculations or when you want to optimize performance by avoiding unnecessary computations during renders.
+>💾useMemo is particularly useful when dealing with expensive calculations or when you want to optimize performance by avoiding unnecessary computations during renders.
 It's important to use it judiciously, as overusing memoization can lead to increased complexity.

 ---

-### 4. useCallback()
+### 4. 📞 useCallback()

 useCallback is a React Hook that is used to memoize a callback function, preventing unnecessary re-creation of the callback on each render.
 This can be useful when passing callbacks to child components to ensure they don't trigger unnecessary renders.